 Most of the eggs come from six major commercial producers:, Cal-Maine Foods, Rose Acre Farms, Braswell Family Farms, Simpson’s Eggs, Dutt and Wagner, and Latta’s Egg Ranch.
 The backyard poultry business has blossomed since the pandemic.
 NC State Extension offers many resources for North Carolinians interested in raising their own flocks.

-“The egg-layingegg laying industry in North Carolina is strong, and it’s growing,” said Ken Anderson, NC State University professor and Extension specialist in poultry science.
+“The egg-layingegg laying industry in North Carolina is strong, and it’s growing,” said Ken Anderson, NC State University poultry science professor and Extension specialist.
 “We are in the top 10 in the nation.”

 Braswell Family Farms’ roots in Nash County extend back to 1943, when Braswell’s great-grandfather, E.G. Braswell, purchased a water-powered grist mill and began producing corn meal.
 Egg production was added 75 years ago.
 Today, Braswell Family Farms eggs are sold throughout the East Coast.
 They are the second-largest Eggland’s Best franchisee in the nation, and also sell under the Natural Choice, Nature’s Finest, Private Label, Land O’ Lakes and Born Free labels.

 The company has a strong association with NC State and Extension.